timwilliate/engineering-blog/_posts/2015-09-24-better-spray-metrics-with-kamon.md

 }
 ```

-As we can, `HttpService.sealRoute` is simply a higher order function that wraps
+As we can see, `HttpService.sealRoute` is simply a higher order function that wraps
 a route with exception and rejection handlers.
 In the case of
 `TracingHttpService`, `sealRoute` just adds another wrap to the mix.
 It still
 wraps the route with the handlers, but it adds its own wrapper around that.